Class66/SemafoR/README.md

 The application is composed of two separate programs:

 - **The steering application** - it's the main program responsible for steering semaphores via Arduino.
 It's based on Johnny-Five platform.
+It's Node application.

 - **The user interface application** - it's a visual user interface that makes it easier to control semaphores through the browser.
+It's React application.

 ## How to run the steering application for the first time